vatesfr/xen-orchestra/docs/logs.md

 This section will explain how to check the XOA logs, and be able to detect issues.

+## From the web interface

+Go into Settings/Logs view.

 ## CLI

 All XOA logs are stored in `/var/log/syslog`.